 The Kenya Life Panel Study (KLPS) comprises a series of evaluations exploring the health, educational, and economic impacts of mass school-based deworming interventions in rural Kenya.
 Launched in the late 1990s with support from the National Institutes of Health—and later GiveWell and others—KLPS measures both the short- and long-term impacts of deworming programs, generating a robust evidence base for related interventions that has informed policy across the globe.
 Informed by KLPS, countries including India, Kenya, Nigeria, Ethiopia and Pakistan carry out mass deworming programs that reach hundreds of millions of children each year, and the NGO Evidence Action launched the Deworm the World Initiative as a result of initial research findings.
 In 2020, new CEGA evidence confirmed that ensuring widespread access to deworming treatments generates clear health and humanitarian gains, while yielding remarkably high—and sustained—economic returns to society.

 In 2004, CEGA faculty co-director Ted Miguel and Nobel Laureate Michael Kremer evaluated a primary school deworming program (PSDP) and found that the program reduced school absenteeism in treatment schools by one-quarter with benefits that extended to untreated children and neighboring schools.
 The KLPS project has tracked and surveyed a representative sample of children that took part in this evaluation between the years of 1998-2001 to evaluate the long-term impacts of the deworming program.
-The most recent wave, KLPS round four, began in 2017 and had an effective respondent tracking rate of 84%.
+The most recent wave, KLPS round four (KLPS-4), was completed in 2021 and had an effective respondent tracking rate of 87%.
 Data from this twenty year follow-up showed that individuals who received two to three additional years of childhood deworming experience an increase of 14% in consumption expenditure, 13% in hourly earnings, 9% in non-agricultural work hours, and are 9% more likely to live in urban areas.
 Taking these long-run outcomes and the low cost of the drugs, deworming has an annualized social internal rate of return estimate of 37%.

-Currently, the KLPS round four is collecting data to evaluate long-term impacts on a host of other outcomes such as education, mental health, sleep, migration, and marriage and fertility decisions.
-In addition, this latest round will survey children to understand the causal intergenerational effects of the parents’ treatment in early-in-life deworming interventions on cognitive and non-cognitive skills, health, and other outcomes.
+KLPS round four collected data to evaluate long-term impacts on a host of other outcomes such as education, mental health, sleep, migration, and marriage and fertility decisions.
+In addition, this latest round surveyed children to understand the causal intergenerational effects of the parents’ treatment in early-in-life deworming interventions on cognitive and non-cognitive skills, health, and other outcomes.

 Design & Dev by Wonderland Collective